TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-tokens-and-sessions.md

 ## **Recommended Steps**

-### **Configure tokens in Azure Active Directory B2C**
+### **Configure tokens in Azure Active Directory (AD) B2C**

-Learn how to configure the lifetime and compatibility of a [token in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/configure-tokens?pivots=b2c-custom-policy).
+Learn how to configure the [lifetime and compatibility of a token](https://docs.microsoft.com/azure/active-directory-b2c/configure-tokens?pivots=b2c-custom-policy).

-### **Configure session behavior in Azure Active Directory B2C**
+### **Configure session behavior in AD B2C**

-Learn how to configure the Azure AD B2C [session behavior](https://docs.microsoft.com/azure/active-directory-b2c/session-behavior?pivots=b2c-custom-policy#configure-sign-out-behavior).
+Learn how to configure the [session behavior](https://docs.microsoft.com/azure/active-directory-b2c/session-behavior?pivots=b2c-custom-policy#configure-sign-out-behavior).

 ### **Can I ensure that only services that have proper credentials make calls to my REST API endpoint?**

-Yes, learn how to [secure your REST API](https://docs.microsoft.com/azure/active-directory-b2c/secure-rest-api) with either HTTP basic, client certificate or OAuth2 authentication.
+Yes, learn how to [secure your REST API](https://docs.microsoft.com/azure/active-directory-b2c/secure-rest-api) with either HTTP basic, client certificate, or OAuth2 authentication.

 ### **Useful Links**